cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 - Wifi/BT out of the box
 - all iServices (iMessage, iCloud, AirDrop, unlock with Apple Watch)
 - CPU temperature and fan speeds in iStats and/or Intel Power Gadget
-- USB Ports mapped: 12 in use out of 26 possibly available
+- USB Ports mapped: 15 in use out of 20 possibly available
   - 2x USB 2.0 on the front panel via internal USB header (one port in USB mapping)
   - 4x USB 2.0 on the back (one port in USB mapping)
   - 1x RGB Fusion 2.0
   - 2x USB 3.1 Gen 2 on the front via internal USB header
   - 5x USB 3.1 Gen 2 on the back
+	- 3x with USB 2.0 personality
   - 2x USB-C (each on back/front)
+- Continuity Camera with iPhone 14 Pro

 # What doesn't work well?